olivia-leach/tic-tac-toe/README.md

 ## User Stories

--   As a user, I want to be able to have a log in account so that I can view my game hisory.
+-   As a user, I want to be able to have a log in account so that I can view my game history.
 -   As a user, I want an interactive scoreboard that tells me how many games I've won against an opponent.
 -   As a user, I want to be able to see my win/loss history.
 -   As a user, I want to be able to start a new game after I've just finished one.